Glenville, NY – Arrowhead Marina and RV Resort Review

-Located on the Mohawk River, this “resort” which is open from May 15 to October 15 has 64 mostly shady sites (9 pull-thru’s), with 50 foot parking pads.
+Located on the Mohawk River, this “resort” which is open from May 15 to October 15 has 64 mostly shady sites (both pull-thru and back ins), with 50 foot parking pads.
 Sites have water and electric, either 30 or 50 amp, cable and free wi-fi.
 Many of the sites do not have sewer but that shouldn’t be an issue as there is a dump station and they also offer a portable pump-out service on Tuesdays and Fridays for a fee of $6.00.
 There is a small store with camping and boating supplies, modern rest rooms, a laundromat, docks and boat launch on the premises as well.

 Daily, weekly and monthly rates are available here.
 They offer a 10% Good Sam Discount.
 Credit cards not accepted – only cash or checks.